nathanmarianovsky/manualmath.com/README.md

   * name
 * param: This represents the actual data value that is either the id or the name.

-So for example, if I wanted to get the all the section(s) associated to the id 7 I would call:
+So for example, if I wanted to get the the section associated to the id 7 I would call:
 ```
 localhost/api/section/id/7
 ```